rthennan/ZerodhaWebsocket/README.md

   - If you haven't provided this file when DAS_main.py is run, nifty500Updater.py as a part of it will create lookupTables_Nifty500.csv
      -  The auto-generated file will contain
         -  Nifty 500 instruments on that day
-        -  NIFTY 50 and NIFTY BANK indexes
+        -  NIFTY 50, NIFTY BANK and Sensex indexes
-        -  NIFTY and BANKNIFTY Futures for the current month
+        -  NIFTY, BANKNIFTY and SENSEX Futures for the current month
 #### 4. `pip install -r requirements.txt`

 ### To Execute: